Hwasong-19: Description

-Based on the images and information from the 31 October 2024 maiden flight, it was determined that Hwasong-19 is a three-stage, solid-fueled missile, cold-launched on an 11-axle transporter erector launcher.

-The Hwasong-19 appears to be larger than its predecessor.
-It uses a 11-axle TEL that utilizing a unified hull-cover design.
-The canister cover is hinged at the bottom and fixed to the hull, while the cover open, it does not fall to the ground and remains connected to the TEL.
+The Hwasong-19 is a three-stage, solid-fueled missile, cold-launched on an 11-axle transporter erector launcher.
+It appears to be larger than its predecessor, as the missile uses a 11-axle TEL utilizing a unified hull-cover design.
+The canister cover is hinged at the bottom and fixed to the hull; while the cover open, it does not fall to the ground and remains connected to the TEL.
 This design may have been intended to save resources or to serve combat purposes, as well as to camouflage the mobile launcher as not launched to deceive the opponent.
-The missile's body is longer and wider than the Hwasong-18, therefore, Hwasong-19 has more solid propellant than its predecessor, causing its flight time and apogee to increase by 13 minutes and 1,100 km, respectively.
+Its body is longer and wider than the Hwasong-18, allowing the missile to have more propellant than its predecessor, causing its flight time and apogee to increase by 13 minutes and 1,100 km, respectively during its first flight test.
+Its long range, which is estimated to be at least 15,000 km, allows it to reach targets anywhere in the contiguous United States.
 Also, due to its increased diameter and heavier payload, Hwasong-19 can accommodate MIRVs made in the 1960s.
-Its long range, which is estimated to be at least 15,000 km, allows it to reach targets anywhere in the contiguous United States.
+The estimated payload capacity remains unknown, but it is possible that the missile may carry four or five reentry vehicles.

-The Hwasong-19's length is estimated to be at least 28 m, longer than Hwasong-18 and Russia's mobile ICBMs.
+The Hwasong-19's length and launch mass is estimated to be at least 28 m and 80000 kg, respectively, with the former being longer than Hwasong-18 and Russia's mobile ICBMs.
 However, its large size could limit its deployment area and mobility, making it vulnerable to detection by US and South Korean intelligence before it can be fired and making it a priority target for enemy's preemptive strikes.

-According to information released by North Korean state media on 2 September 2025, Hwasong-19 is equipped with a "new-type solid-fuel engine using the composite carbon fiber material", which has a thrust of 1960 kN.
-This engine also powers the newer Hwasong-20.

 North Korea planned to use Hwasong-19 along with Hwasong-18 as its "primary core means in defending".
 It is possible that Hwasong-19 is intended to replace the liquid-fueled Hwasong-17.

-North Korea has claimed the missile to be "perfected" and the world's strongest missile.
+The missile is also claimed to be "an ICBM of ultimate version", "perfected" and the world's strongest missile. as well as the world's largest operational road-mobile ICBM.

 According to the South Korean military, Hwasong-19 may be a result of a military cooperation between North Korea and Russia.

+Modified version

+According to information released by North Korean state media in September 2025, the future modified version of Hwasong-19 will use a new solid-fueled engine, which produces a thrust of 1,960-1971 kN.
+This engine, which underwent eight static firing tests between 2023 and 2 September 2025, is also used by the newer Hwasong-20.
+It has about 40 percent more thrust than the Hwasong-18.
+Analysts allege it can be modified for reconnaissance satellite launches.

 History

-Early plans for a solid-fueled ICBM and revelation of Hwasong-18

-North Korea displayed two types of missile canister during a military parade occurred in April 2017, suggesting the existence of solid-fueled missile projects, including a solid-fueled ICBM.

-North Korean leader Kim Jong Un mentioned solid-fueled ICBM for the first time in January 2021 when it was included as part of a five-year arms development plan.
-Hwasong-18 was unveiled in February 2023 military parade.
-During 2023, Hwasong-18 was test-fired three times, on 13 April, 12 July and 18 December.